 Once they get on stage under the lights the dancers can appear washed out.
 Makeup means that you can see their features while they are performing.

 What if I can’t do hair?

 Ask for help!
-There are plenty of Kick dance mums who are happy to help! – there are some pretty fabulous YouTube step by step videos as well.
+There are plenty of Kick dance mums and older dancers who are happy to help! – there are some pretty fabulous YouTube step by step videos as well.

 Got it!
 What next for the dress rehearsal?

 COVER THE COSTUME!
 I know that you’ve seen it but it’s a surprise for everyone else.
 Use a Kick Cape available from Ditto Dance www.dittodance.com.au or a large ‘Daddy shirt’ (anything old that you don’t mind getting lippy on.)
 The cover also stops the costumes from getting dirty, and it’s professional to cover up.
 Drop your little one to the carer for their dressing room with a non-messy snack and a drink of water and leave the rest to us!
 Kick have over 20 years experience running concerts.
-We will keep your little ones safe and they will have fun watching the dress rehearsal while you go and get a coffee (or a massage) – you deserve it!
+We will keep your little ones safe and they will have fun watching the dress rehearsal while you go and get a coffee or just have a break – you deserve it!
 Unfortunately the only parents that are able to stay during dress rehearsal are our helpers – this is due to space issues and to allow our little ones to get to know how things run on the night – don’t worry, we know some of them are very little but we’ve done this before!

 My child is in more than one dance – what do I do with the other costume?

 Bring it with you to the dress rehearsal.
 The second costume will remain at the venue for the night time performance so you don’t have to bring it back.
 Senior concerts – just take home your first costume on Friday night to wear back on Saturday, the rest can be left at the venue.

 The dress rehearsal ran late!
 When do I pick up my child?